John Lobb: Sydney

 In 1857 he married Caroline Victoria, daughter of Thomas Richards, the Sydney harbourmaster and she gave birth to three children in Sydney, John, born in 1858, Caroline Victoria in 1859 and Mary Aline in 1861.
 Lobb's first apprentice, in 1863, was his wife's younger brother, Frederick Moses Richards (c.1849–1907), who later became the mainstay of the firm.

-In spite of his success in Australia, Lobb wanted to manufacture for London society so he exhibited his footwear at the 1862 International Exhibition, winning the sole gold medal awarded to an Australian entry.
+In 1862, John Lobb, in collaboration with local tanner Alderson & Sons, and with Cassull as lead bootmaker, produced a pair of polished leather riding boots that won the Prize Medal at the 1862 International Exhibition.
 He followed this coup by speculatively making a fine pair of riding boots for the Prince of Wales which he had delivered with a request to be appointed bootmaker to the prince.
-Remarkably this bold approach was successful and a royal warrant was issued on the 12th October 1863, whereupon he sold his Sydney shop, took passage to England with his apprentice Frederick, temporarily leaving his wife and children in Sydney.
+This bold approach was successful and a royal warrant was issued on 12 October 1863, whereupon he sold his Sydney shop, took passage to England with his apprentice Frederick, temporarily leaving his wife and children in Sydney.

 London

-Following the opening of his London premises at 296 Regent Street in 1866 his family joined him and three more children were born, William Hunter Lobb in 1870, Frederick Lobb in 1871, and a daughter who died in infancy.
-However his wife subsequently left him and moved to Paris where she later died.
-If Lobb was downhearted it didn't last long, for he soon gained a reputation as a man about town and bon viveur, returning often to his Cornish village and becoming a local philanthropist.
+Following the opening of his London premises at 296 Regent Street in 1866, his family joined him and three more children were born, William Hunter Lobb in 1870, Frederick Lobb in 1871, and a daughter who died in infancy.
+However his wife subsequently left him and moved to Paris where she died.
+Lobb gained a reputation as a man about town and bon viveur, returning often to his Cornish village and becoming a local philanthropist.
 The business prospered, winning medals at international exhibitions and opening a second shop, at 29 St James's Street, near that of Thomas, from which he had been ejected so many years before.